boristsr/gdcorner-website/_posts/blog/2019-01-13-RainbowSixRevivalProject.md

 ### Rainbow Six Mission 02 and it's re-release in Rogue Spear Urban Operations

-For reference, [here is a let's play by sigonsteele of the mission](https://www.youtube.com/watch?v=LqS8ZYwJGFY) in the original game.
+For reference, below is a let's play by sigonsteele of the mission in the original game.

+{% include youtube.html video="LqS8ZYwJGFY" %}

 Basement